 - a.
 Gymnasts will receive full Element Group IV credit for a "B" or higher value dismount.
-An "A" value dismount will receive 0.4 in Element Group IV Credit. - b.
-Only a skill which has been designated as a dismount in either the J.O. or FIG rules may receive Element Group IV credit.
+An "A" value dismount will receive 0.3 in Element Group IV Credit. - b.
+Only a skill which has been designated as a dismount in either the Development Program or FIG rules may receive Element Group IV credit. - c.
+Large deduction if a routine does not receive any Element Group IV credit.